stoicdataguy/cdss-applied-ml-2019/README.md

   - XGBoost Feature Importance
   - New Stuff: Impact of Individual Predictions
     - SHAP Values
+> Q: How do you find out which features are the most important ?

 #### 06 Resources
   - Kaggle: Regression Challenge ( House Prices ): https://www.kaggle.com/c/house-prices-advanced-regression-techniques